 Bad credit is bad news when it comes to car insurance rates.
 Insurance companies charge more for drivers with bad credit, so if you know your poor credit is going to lead to higher rates, make sure to shop around and compare quotes to find the cheapest coverage.

 City drivers generally pay more for car insurance, because more people on the road means more accidents and claims.
 Crime rates, especially rates of car theft and vandalism, as well as repair costs in a given area also go into calculating car insurance costs.

 Here are the average annual car insurance rates in the 10 largest cities in Louisiana by population:

 Louisiana requires car insurance for all registered vehicles.
-Drivers in Louisiana must have at least the following amount of coverage:
+According to Louisiana state law, drivers in Louisiana must have at least the following amount of coverage: